-- How macular conditions can be passed on in families
+- how macular conditions can be passed on in families

-- The chance of other family members being affected
+- the chance of other family members being affected

-- What genetic testing is available
+- what genetic testing is available

-- Referrals to see a genetic specialist
+- how to get a referral to see a genetic specialist

-- What to expect at a genetic eye clinic appointment
+- what to expect at a genetic eye clinic appointment

-- What’s happening in the area of research
+- what’s happening in the area of research.

 Please note that we cannot offer a diagnosis, answers to medical questions or genetic testing referrals, but we can put you in touch with the people who can, and make sure you have the right help and support along the way.